Excerpted from Campus Management’s CRM best practices series

 Set up a data migration plan that outlines each step considering who will be affected, what the downtime will be, potential technical or compatibility issues, how to maintain data integrity, and how to protect that data during the migration.
 You will want to make sure that everyone is on the same page with goals and objectives and a clearly defined scope of work.
 The project manager must keep everyone up to date with a solid communication plan.

-Before initiating any data migration project, you will want to have a clear definition of the scope of the project.
 What resources will you need to accomplish this task?
 Are there budget restrictions?
 Is there anything new to the institution that can disrupt business as usual?
 Ensure that you have a solid training plan and schedule in place to bring all employees up to speed with the data management processes you have defined.
-You want to minimize the amount of downtime and errors, so made so making sure that everyone who will be impacted by the migration stays informed is a top priority.
+To minimize the amount of downtime and errors, make sure everyone impacted by the migration stays informed throughout the project.

 Step 4: Write out a flexible timeline